(Image: children and older singers at Goldies WW1 centenary project launch, copyright: Golden-Oldies Charitable Trust)

 Some of the finest and most moving poetry ever written dates from the First World War.
 A series of annual poetry evenings marking the centenary of each year of the conflict has been organised by Bath & North East Somerset Council in association with Bath Poetry Cafe.
 The first event 'Poetry 1914' was held on Armistice Day in 2014 and attracted a large, appreciative audience.
 'Poetry 1915: The Darkness and The Thunder and the Rain', 'Voices 1916: Requiem for the World' and 'Voices 1917: Returning We Hear the Larks' were equally well received.
-The 'Voices 1918' event will take place in November 2018.
+'Voices 1918: Remembrance Day' is the last in the series and will take place on 31 October 2018 at the Bath Royal Literary and Scientific Institution.
 Details will be posted on the WW1 Centenary events calendar nearer the time.

 Calling all primary schools… an inter-generational project based on the commemoration of the final months of 1918 leading up to the Armistice.
 From the Golden-Oldies Charity you will find full details on project ideas, medleys to sing and much, much more on the 'Our Memories' project website!